 Treasury Yield Rates

-As explained above, changes in interest rates — specifically the 10-year yield — carry significant power in affecting the market value.
-You can view the latest Treasury Bill Yields here.
+Changes in interest rates — specifically the 10-year yield — carry significant power in affecting the market value.
+You can view the latest Treasury bill yields here.

 Where Can I Find Important Market Information Ahead of the Market Open?

 Benzinga hosts a PreMarket Prep show every morning ahead of the open.
 The show is a live, premarket interactive show with two veteran traders and features finance industry guests discussing market movers, key technical levels and trading ideas.
 You can tune in and watch through Apple Podcasts, SoundCloud, Stitcher, YouTube and additional sites listed here.